 It is impossible to attain the way of the Buddha, I vow to attain it.

-Having Sat with Suzuki at the San Francisco Zen Center, he had learned the four-fold vows that emerged in the Zen tradition.
+Having Sat with Suzuki at the San Francisco Zen Center, Gaskin had learned the four-fold vows that emerged in the Zen tradition.
 I didn't realize until years later that there are other forms of the Bodhisattva Vows presented in other Mahayana traditions.
-Although some of them are quite beautiful and poetic in their English translations, Life placed me in a number of Zen settings over the first decades of Practice, I absorbed basic four-fold form of these vows and recite them three times at the end of my morning meditation.
+Although some of them are quite beautiful and poetic in their English translations, Life placed me in a number of Zen settings over the first decades of Practice.
+I absorbed the basic four-fold form of these vows and recite them three times at the end of my morning meditation.

 Being exposed to different translations as I sat with different Zen teachers over the years, different words have emerged for me as well.
 I've learned to trust my heart to bring forth words that resonate deeply with the basic understandings and aspirations that inform my life as it unfolds towards its inevitable conclusion.
+These days,

 Sentient beings are numberless, I vow to serve them.